zhijieshi/cse3666/misc/myhdl.md

 ### On Engineering virtual PC

-We can access Engineering virtual PC in a web browser.
-On Engineering virutal PC, `cmd.exe` is disabled.
-As of September 2021, we can start Powershell and run pip in PowerShell.
+The advantage of using Engineering virtual PC is that we can access it anywhere in a web browser.

+On Engineering virutal PCs, `cmd.exe` is disabled.
+However, as of September 2021, we can still start Powershell.
+Run pip in PowerShell to install MyHDL.
 Packages are installed in user directory.

-On Engineering virtual PC, it is better to use Python virtual environment.

-Note that the virtual PCs are reimaged from time to time.
+The virtual PCs are also reimaged from time to time.
+It is better to use Python virtual environment.

 ## Simulate